vrchatapi/vrchatapi-csharp/docs/GroupsApi.md

 <a name="creategroupinvite"></a>
 # **CreateGroupInvite**
-> void CreateGroupInvite (string groupId, CreateGroupInviteRequest createGroupInviteRequest = null)
+> void CreateGroupInvite (string groupId, CreateGroupInviteRequest createGroupInviteRequest)

 Invite User to Group